 We believe every student’s journey to a successful career starts in the classroom.
 That’s why at CIC, we make sure all our students have access to our various student support services.
 Studying can be quite challenging to international students particularly those who are new to the country and in the adjustment phase.

 Students are provided with help and support in improving their academic skills.
-This support provides students with the skills required to successfully complete their studies in their bachelor courses.
+This support provides students with the skills required to successfully complete their studies.

 Career Assist Support